Buy to let in Spain highlights aspects to focus on when buying property as an investment: read about profitability and real estate services.

 Firstly, the profitability that can be expected in Spain for renting a property is between 1% and 10% of EBITDA (earnings before interest, tax, depreciation and amortization).

 Of course, these are extremes that are difficult to achieve, and it is normal that the yield is between 3% and 7%.

-If you buy a property for example in the Paseo de Gracia in central Barcelona it is possible that the profitability is very low, perhaps only 2%, but nevertheless depending on your point of view this may be a more interesting investment than buying a flat in a suburb of a large city that gives a return of 8%.
+If you are buying property in Spain, for example in the Paseo de Gracia in central Barcelona it is possible that the profitability is very low, perhaps only 2%, but nevertheless depending on your point of view this may be a more interesting investment than buying a flat in a suburb of a large city that gives a return of 8%.